awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 The following data is returned in JSON format by the service\.

  ** [Configuration](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-Configuration"></a>
-Describes how the data source is configured\.
-The specific information in the description depends on the data source provider\.
+Configuration details for the data source connector\.
+This shows how the data source is configured\.
+The configuration options for a data source depend on the data source provider\.
 Type: [DataSourceConfiguration](API_DataSourceConfiguration.md) object

  ** [CreatedAt](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-CreatedAt"></a>
-The Unix timestamp of when the data source was created\.
+The Unix timestamp of when the data source connector was created\.
 Type: Timestamp

  ** [CustomDocumentEnrichmentConfiguration](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-CustomDocumentEnrichmentConfiguration"></a>